Public Health Nurse

 Education & Experience

-Bachelor's degree in nursing from a school with NLN accreditation that includes a community health component:
+- Bachelor’s degree in nursing (BSN) from a school accredited by the National League of Nursing with coursework that includes a community health component; or

-The combinations of a Bachelor's degree in a related field, such as public health or health education, and at least four years of public health nursing experience.
-A master's degree in nursing may be substituted for BSN requirement, provided the candidate graduated from a school of nursing accredited by the NLN (diploma, AA or AS).
+- The combination of a bachelor’s degree in a related field, such as public health or health education, and at least four years of public health nursing experience, may be substituted for the BSN requirement, provided the candidate graduated from a school of nursing accredited by the NLN (diploma, AA or AS).

 Licenses, Certificates & Other Requirements

-Possession of a valid license to practice as a Registered Nurse in the State of Washington is required.
+- Possession of valid Washington State Registered Nurse licensure through the Washington Department of Health is required.

-Performance of job duties require driving on a semi-regular basis, a valid Washington State driver's license, the use of the incumbent's personal motor vehicle, and proof of appropriate auto insurance.
+- Performance of job duties requires driving on a regular basis, a valid Washington State driver’s license, the use of a District fleet vehicle, and proof of appropriate auto insurance.

 Agency Kitsap Public Health District